The Národní Galerie Praha (National Gallery Prague) is a collection of art museums across the city, each dedicated to a specific art period or style.

 A perk about visiting these two museums is that they are located in Hradčany Square, which is just west of Prague Castle.
 The square is lined with historic palaces and homes, contains a small park, and provides beautiful views of Prague.

-The Narodni Galerie Praha charges a basic rate for each museum plus reduced admission for those of a certain age or those who are members of certain organizations.
-The back of the Narodni Galerie Praha ticket provides a map showing the location of each museum along with the closest metro stop.
+The Národní Galerie Praha charges a basic rate for each museum, plus reduced admission for those who qualify.
+The back of the ticket provides a handy map showing the location of each museum along with the closest metro stop.
 Of course, you can always walk or take one of the Prague trams.

-Visitors to the Narodni Galerie Praha can receive a 10% discount on basic admission if they purchase tickets for two or more exhibitions.
-Guests can also purchase a 10-day pass, which provides considerable savings if one plans to visit 4 or more museums.
+Visitors to the Národní Galerie Praha can receive a 10% discount on basic admission when purchasing tickets for two or more exhibitions.
+Guests planning to visit four or more art museums can buy a 10-day pass, which offers considerable savings.

 Resources